-6. High School Graduation
+7. High School Graduation

 Beginning with the 2014-2015 school year, the minimum, recommended, and advanced high school programs were replaced with the foundation program.
 Tex.
 Educ.
 Code § 28.025(h).
-Graduation requirements now include review of a personal graduation plan (PGP) for some junior high or middle school students and all high school students.
+Graduation planning now includes review of a personal graduation plan (PGP) for some junior high or middle school students and all high school students.
 Tex.
+Educ.
+Code § 28.0212 and Tex.
+Educ.
+Code § 28.02121.
+For further information on the graduation programs, please see the TEA Graduation Toolkit.32